 The infinite regular rooted tree \((S, \upa)\) of degree \(k \in \N_+\) is defined by the property that every vertex \(x \in S\) has \(k\) children.

 We can also consider the infinite regular rooted tree of infinite degree where every vertex \(x \in S\) has a (countably) infinite set of children.
-For \(x \in S\), the subtree \((S_x, \upa)\) of a regular rooted tree of order \(k \in \N \cup \{\infty\}\) is also a regular rooted tree of order \(k\)
+For \(x \in S\), the subtree \((S_x, \upa)\) of a regular rooted tree of order \(k \in \N \cup \{\infty\}\) is also a regular rooted tree of order \(k\).
+The partial order graphs associated with infinite regular rooted trees are the graphs of free semiroups as we will see in Section 2.
+Constant rate distributions for such graphs can be constructed via the procedure in .

 The (finite) regular rooted tree \((S, \upa)\) of degree \(k \in \N_+\) and height \(m \in \N_+\) is defined by the property that every vertex at distance \(j \lt m\) from the root \(e\) has \(k\) children, but the vertices at distance \(m\) from \(e\) are leaves.